MicrosoftDocs/bot-docs/articles/v4sdk/migration/migration-about.md

 ## State management

+In v3, you can store conversation data in the Bot State Service that is part of the larger suit of services provided to you in the Bot Framework.
+However, the service has been retired since March 31st, 2018.
+Beginning with v4, the design considerations on managing state is just like any Web App and there are a number of options available.
+Caching it in memory and in the same process is usually the easiest but for production like apps you should store state more permanently in database, NoSQL database or even blobs.

 v4 doesn't use `UserData`, `ConversationData`, and `PrivateConversationData` properties and data bags to manage state.
 ​State is now managed via state management objects and property accessors as described in [managing state](../bot-builder-concept-state.md).